Skip to content

 3. Restore from a known-good backup (see Backup & recovery).

-4. Review audit logs to determine cause and scope.
+4. Review logs and recent configuration changes to determine cause and scope.

-Security is ongoing; integrate these hardening steps into your deployment automation and revisit them quarterly.
+Security is ongoing; integrate these hardening steps into your deployment automation and revisit them regularly.